sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## DeleteNonEmployeeSchemaAttribute
+## Delete a Schema Attribute for Non-Employee Source

 > DeleteNonEmployeeSchemaAttribute(ctx, attributeId, sourceId).Execute()

-Delete a Schema Attribute for Non-Employee Source
+This end-point deletes a specific schema attribute for a non-employee source.
+Requires role context of `idn:nesr:delete`

 ### Example